Alberta task force to look at possible expansion of apprenticeship programs | CBC News

 NAIT president Glenn Feltham and SAIT president David Ross will co-chair the newly appointed Skills for Jobs Task Force.

-The mandate of the 19-member task force includes looking at expanding the areas students can take apprenticeships in.
+The mandate of the 19-member task force includes looking at expanding the areas in which students can take apprenticeships.

 "Alberta government policy is limited to approximately only 50 skilled trades," Advance Education Minister Demetrios Nicolaides said at a news conference in Edmonton.